lucssilva/reactjs-another-admin-panel/README.md

 # Admin Panel App
+Before test the app, don't forget to install necessary package with `npm install`, feel free to perform a `npm audit fix` after

+To test the application it's necessary to use two terminals:
+1. One to run `npm run fake-server`, after that the frontend can perform requests to the fake-server in port 8080
+2. Th other use to run `npm start`, and after that you can test the app
 ## Available Scripts
 In the project directory, you can run:
+### `npm fake-server`
+Runs the fake server.\
+Point to [http://localhost:8080](http://localhost:8080) to request resources.
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.